HenrikBengtsson/ucsf-vpn/README.md

 * `ucsf vpn start` uses `ping` to assert there is a working internet connection.
 If ping is disabled on your network, try with:
   `UCSF_VPN_PING_SERVER=127.0.0.1 ucsf vpn start`

+* With `--browser`, the web browser asks for permission to open the 'globalprotectcallback' link with the 'GP Connect' application, e.g.
+  "Open GP Connect?" in Chrome.
+That permission has to be granted, because it is how the sign-in reaches the VPN client.
+If it is denied, or the prompt is dismissed, the web browser reports "Authentication Complete", but `ucsf-vpn start` waits until it times out.
+The permission is remembered per website, if you accept it permanently.
+  Note, a web browser installed as a Snap, e.g. Ubuntu's /usr/bin/firefox, is never allowed to open that application

 * Verify your UCSF credentials at https://remote.ucsf.edu/.
   Use your UCSF email address for 'Username'.